4.10.9 Workpaper System and Case File Assembly

 3. Tick marks are used to simplify documentation of conditions found and work performed.
 Tick marks do not need to be standardized throughout the case file, but they must be consistent throughout the workpapers for an issue.
 Tick mark explanations must be a part of the workpaper or included in a separate tick mark legend workpaper.

-4. Workpapers should be indexed contemporaneously throughout the audit.
+4. Workpapers should be indexed and labeled contemporaneously throughout the audit.

-5. Document 12278, Examination Workpaper Index Reference Tabs, should be used by revenue agents to help index audit lead sheets and workpapers to the Form 4318.
+5. For cases requiring a physical (i.e., paper) administrative file, Document 12278, Examination Workpaper Index Reference Tabs, can be used by examiners to help index audit lead sheets and workpapers to the Form 4318.
 Generally, the information on each tab identifies the numeric index and the associated lead sheet as depicted on the Form 4318.

 Workpapers: Disclosure